tollfu/ML-health-analysis/README.md

 ![AUC Curve - Random Forest](images/xg1.png)

+We iterate the same process for XGBoost models and find that

+(n_estimators = 300, max_depth = 5, learning_rate = 0.1) gives the highest ROC AUC at 0.900

+We then proceed to generate the list of the 10 most important features.

 *Table 3: 10 Most Important Features in Best XGBoost Model*
 | Rank | Feature         | Importance |